jQuery $.on Method

 In a simple definition, you can say the $.on method is a longer version of event methods like click, dbclick, change, hover, keyUp, keyDown, and others.

-In fact, the jQuery on method is more than that.
-From the 1.7 version of jQuery, the on method replaced delegate, live, and bind methods as well.
+The jQuery $.on method is more than that.
+From the 1.7 version of jQuery, the on method replaced delegate, live, and bind methods.

 The examples in this tutorial will show you different forms of using .on jQuery method.
 You can also see how .on method replaces other methods of jQuery.